 - Fire safety training for all members of staff

-Additionally, all business are required to display at least two fire safety signs – a Fire Action Notice, and an Extinguisher ID Sign that displays the location of each extinguisher and explains how to use them.
+Additionally, all businesses are required to display at least two fire safety signs—a Fire Action Notice and an Extinguisher ID Sign that displays the location of each extinguisher and explains how to use it.

 Fire Safety Log Book

-The Fire Safety Log Book is used to record fire protection information, including the dates when fire safety equipment is tested and maintained, when fire drills are held, and training is given to members of staff.
+The Fire Safety Log Book records fire protection information, including the dates when fire safety equipment is tested and maintained, fire drills are held, and training is given to staff.

-The log book will be needed when your premises are inspected by the fire authority – they demonstrate how you have complied with the regulations.
+When the fire authority inspects your premises, the log book will be needed – they demonstrate how you have complied with the regulations.
 You also need to record the details of any fire-related incidents, how they were dealt with, and whether or not injuries were sustained.

 RELATED: Which types of insurance must your business have?